Folkestone, Sandgate and Hythe Tramways

 Uniforms

-The tramway closed during the Great War, and upon re-opening, it appears to have taken a rather relaxed approach to uniforms.
-Although some photographs show staff wearing the pre-war uniforms, several show drivers and conductors wearing informal attire, along with a variety of overcoats, some with insignia and some without.
+The tramway closed during the Great War, and upon re-opening, the SE&CRCo appears to have taken a rather relaxed approach to uniforms.
+Although some photographs show staff wearing the pre-war uniforms, many show drivers and conductors wearing informal attire, including the large-crown flat caps of the period.
+However, as the high summer loadings probably led to the appointment of temporary staff, it may well be that these men were not issued with uniforms, both before and after the Great War.

-Unusually, and perhaps uniquely, women were employed as conductresses after the Great War and up until closure, even though they had not been set on during the war years.
-They were issued with piped, single-breasted jackets with lapels and long, matching skirts.
-Headgear took the form of a wide-brimmed bonnet turned up at one side.
+Unusually, and perhaps uniquely, women were employed as conductresses after the Great War and up until closure, the reverse of the situation elsewhere, where they were employed during the Great War then released soon afterwards.
+These ladies were provided with piped, single-breasted jackets with lapels, and long matching skirts.
+Headgear took the form of a wide-brimmed bonnet turned up at one side in the manner of an Australian slouch hat.
 It is currently unclear whether these garments bore badges of any kind.

 The only senior staff member was a foreman-cum-manager.
-In the 1920s, this individual wore a long, piped, double-breasted overcoat with lapels; the latter bore embroidered insignia.
-The cap, which was military in style at this time, bore a large round cap badge, probably an SECR issue of embroidered cloth.
+In the 1920s, this individual wore a long, piped, double-breasted topcoat with lapels; the garment was edged in a finer material than the main body, and the collars bore embroidered insignia, possibly the bearer's grade.
+The tensioned-crown peaked cap bore a large round cap badge, probably an SECRCo issue of embroidered cloth.

 Further reading